slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ## On speed and direction

 > *"Speed is useful only if you are running in the right direction."
 -- Joel Barker*

 > *"Start as close to the end as possible."
 -- Kurt Vonnegu*

 > *"Most people overestimate what they can do in one year and underestimate what they can do in ten years."
 -- Bill Gates*

 Direction is more important than velocity.
 Even if we can't choose the starting point, often, we can choose the direction.

 When possible, position yourself for victory by bringing the target closer.
 Location is better than space amount so trade space for time.

-> *"Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success.'*
+> *"Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success."*

 Only fools rush into a situation.
 By committing too quickly you lose your maneuverability.

 > *"Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise."
 -- John Tukey*

 > *"No matter how great the talent or efforts, some things just take time.
 You can’t produce a baby in one month by getting nine women pregnant."
 -- Warren Buffett*